 Diagnosing a mouth infection involves a thorough clinical evaluation, a review of medical history, and various diagnostic tests.
 These include:

 The treatment of a mouth infection depends on the underlying cause and severity.
-Management typically includes a combination of medications, antiseptic treatments, and lifestyle changes to promote healing and prevent recurrence.
+Management typically includes a combination of medications, antiseptic therapies, and lifestyle changes to promote healing and prevent recurrence.

 Over-the-counter pain relievers such as benzydamine, ibuprofen, or acetaminophen can help reduce pain and inflammation associated with mouth infections.